Table of Contents

 Other Considerations for Children

-Temperature management in children
+Temperature regulation in children

 - Greater heat loss: thin skin, low-fat content, high surface area/weight ratio

 - Lack of shivering in children under 12 months old